bastien-boivin/HELP3O-binaries/README.md

 # PyHELP Fortran Binaries

-Pre-built HELP3O Fortran extension binaries maintained for the HydroModPy ecosystem and available for anyone who needs ready-to-use wheels or shared objects.
+Pre-built HELP3O Fortran extension binaries maintained for the HydroModPy ecosystem and available for anyone who needs ready-to-use shared libraries.

 ## Purpose

-This repository automates the compilation of the original `HELP3O.FOR` source so that HydroModPy installations—and any other projects that rely on HELP3O—can download a matching binary without compiling locally.
-Each tagged release on GitHub publishes the generated artifacts.
+This repository automates the compilation of the original `HELP3O.FOR` source so HydroModPy—and any downstream tools that rely on HELP3O—can download a matching binary without compiling locally.
+Each workflow run creates a dated GitHub Release (for example `v2025.10`) that bundles all supported platform builds.

 ## Supported Platforms